×

 When we asked people why foreigners move to Munich, they responded:

 "Munich is an attractive destination for expats due to its high quality of life, excellent infrastructure, and vibrant cultural scene.
 The city is known for its strong economy, low unemployment rate, and high salaries, making it an ideal place to live and work.
 Munich is also home to a diverse range of international companies, providing expats with plenty of job opportunities.
 Additionally, the city is renowned for its beautiful architecture, stunning parks, and world-class museums, making it a great place to explore and enjoy.
-Finally, Munich is a safe and welcoming city, with a strong sense of community and a friendly atmosphere," said one expat.
+Finally, Munich is a safe and welcoming city, with a strong sense of community and a friendly atmosphere," commented one expat living in Munich.

 How are healthcare services Munich?